Axwaizee/Axwaizee/README.md

 > 🤔 I'm looking for a partner for crazy developments.
 >
 > 👯‍♀️ Can we collaborate on anything you like?
->
-> 🧠 Knowledge can't give you experience, but 💪 Experience can give you Knowledge. - *Axwaizee*